-Cost of goods sold includes the cost of retail merchandise sold at our stores utilizing the retail inventory accounting method.
 Inventory valuation provisions are included for retail inventory obsolescence and retail inventory shrinkage.
 Retail inventory is reviewed on a quarterly basis for obsolescence and adjusted as appropriate based on assumptions made by management and judgment regarding inventory aging and future promotional activities.
 Cost of goods sold includes an estimate of shrinkage that is adjusted upon physical inventory counts in subsequent periods.
-Physical inventory counts are conducted throughout the third and fourth quarters of the fiscal year based upon a cyclical inventory schedule.
-An estimate of shrinkage is recorded for the time period between physical inventory counts by using a three-year average of the physical inventories' results on a store-by-store basis.
-We have not made any material changes in the methodology used to estimate shrinkage during the first quarter of 2010 and do not believe that there will be a material change in the future estimates or assumptions used to calculate shrinkage.
-However, actual shrinkage recorded may produce materially different amounts of shrinkage than we have estimated.
+Annual physical inventory counts are conducted throughout the third and fourth quarters based upon a cyclical inventory schedule.
+An estimate of shrinkage is recorded for the time period between physical inventory counts by using a three-year average of the physical inventories' results on a store-by-stor e basis.

+We have not made any material changes in the methodologies, estimates or assumptions related to our merchandise inventories during the first quarter of 2011 and do not believe there is a reasonable likelihood that there will be a material change in these methodologies, estimates or assumptions in the future.
+However, actual obsolescence or shrinkage recorded as a result of physical inventories may produce materially different amounts than we have estimated.